 Yet, I couldn’t do it.
 All too often this was closer to what he got:

 If this resonates with you, you are not alone.
 You have found a safe place here.
 I am here.
 I’ll watch over you.
 I have your back.

 It takes courage and vulnerability to admit our mistakes and our not so great parenting moments.
 However, it is in doing so that we can grow and evolve and become what it is that our child really needs us to be.
 In my story, I share the ups and the downs I faced, and in Helen’s story, the link is above, she shares hers.

 Kids don’t come with a manual and being a parent is hard enough without the additional challenges of having a child with ADHD.

 As I’ve shared in many of my other blogs on this subject, and again in this post here, the missing piece in supporting a child with ADHD is parent support.
 I recently read an article in a Scottish newspaper on just this, the fact there is little to no support for the parents.

-I like to ask my clients: what are you doing for you?
+I always ask my clients this question: What are you doing for you?
 What is it you need?